 There is an epidemic of loneliness in Canada.

 Individuals and communities everywhere, including in Kingston and area, are feeling the negative impacts of social isolation on their health and wellbeing.
-While loneliness can affect anyone, older adults are particularly impacted by social isolation.
+Social isolation is objective and measurable.
+It can be defined as an individual’s lack of relationships and contacts with family, friends, neighbors, and others in the community.

 “Lacking social connection can increase the risk for premature death as much as smoking up to 15 cigarettes a day”